 All data in Latch Cloud, such as access permissions, access logs, access photos, and personally identifiable information, is encrypted at rest using AWS KMS with at least 128-bit AES encryption.

-Latch undergoes full system penetration tests by a third party with results being actioned on, in a timely fashion.
+Latch undergoes full system penetration tests by a third party to make our products better and more secure.

 We work closely with the security community to implement the latest forward-thinking security architectures and policies.

 Our offline-first design approach means that devices do not require internet connections to unlock in the event of a network or cloud outage.

 Our infrastructure runs on systems that are fault tolerant, for failures of individual servers or even entire data centers.

 For the most sensitive installations, operating independently from the internet provides an extra layer of security.